DoktorShift/naughtify/README.md

+Its by far not perfect - it just fullfiles the need to get notified about lnbits wallet movements.
+Feel free to write issues or provide PR's.
+This code is free to use under the MIT License.

 ### Introduction

 The **LNbits Balance Monitor aka.
-Naughtify** is a Python-based application that monitors a single LNbits wallet and provides notifications via Telegram.
+Naughtify** is a Python-based skript that monitors a single LNbits wallet and provides notifications via Telegram.
 It checks wallet balances, tracks changes, and fetches transaction details to keep you updated on your LNbits activity.

-Its by far not perfect it just fullfiles the need to get notified about lnbits wallet movements.
-Feel free to write issues or provide PR's.
-This code is free to use under the MIT License.
+### **Features Summary**

+- **Balance Monitoring:**
+  Continuously checks wallet balance every 60 seconds (configurable) and sends notifications if a change exceeds the defined threshold.

+- **Daily Wallet Balance Report:**
+  Provides a detailed summary of your wallet balance, including total incoming and outgoing amounts, sent once every 24 hours (configurable).

+- **Transactions Summary:**
+  Fetches and notifies about the latest 21 transactions (configurable) every 24 hours.
+Prevents duplicate notifications for already processed transactions.

+- **Customizable Intervals:**
+  Fine-tune notification frequencies and thresholds via the `.env` file.

+- **Flask API:**
+  Offers a lightweight API to check wallet status via the `/status` endpoint.

+---

+### **Customization Options**

+You can modify the `.env` file to adjust default behaviors:

+- **Balance Change Threshold:**
+  Set `BALANCE_CHANGE_THRESHOLD` to define the minimum Satoshi change required to trigger a notification.
+Example: 10 sats.

+- **Transaction Count:**
+  Adjust `LATEST_TRANSACTIONS_COUNT` to set how many transactions are fetched for notifications.
+Already displayed transactions won't be notified again.

+- **Scheduler Intervals:**
+  - `WALLET_INFO_UPDATE_INTERVAL`: Frequency of wallet balance checks.
+Default: 60 seconds.
+  - `WALLET_BALANCE_NOTIFICATION_INTERVAL`: Frequency of daily wallet balance reports.
+Default: 24 hours (86400 seconds).
+  - `PAYMENTS_FETCH_INTERVAL`: Frequency of transaction summary notifications.
+Default: 24 hours (86400 seconds).
 ---

 ### Screenshot: